-The Jireh Christian School Board of Trustees seeks to take all responsible steps to develop high standards of behaviour in order to fulfil the charter expectations and the requirements of NAG 5.
-The Board of Trustees seeks to foster and develop a safe, positive physical and emotional school environment that creates a climate of trust.
-Students, staff, parents and whanau share the responsibility for making Jireh Christian School a respectful and inclusive environment.
+The Board recognises it is the responsibility of all, but particularly management and teachers, to foster and develop a safe, positive physical and emotional School environment that creates a climate of trust.
+Students, staff, parents and whānau share the responsibility for making the School a safe and respectful environment.